niyuanqi/SNAP/README.md

 ## cockpit-lc

 cockpit-lc contains a compact set of routines which one may use to generate light curves from MagCalc.
 Keep the format of ObjData.py and replace values therein with your own.
 Then, run routines as outlined in README to generate a quick light curve.
 DataSetup.py synchronizes files from remote server, and generates file structure needed for cockpit-lc to work.
 CropFits.py crops raw files.
 LCgen.py generates light curve from cropped files using MagCalc.py.
 Can update light curve dynamically (picks up analysis where you left off, or when new data is available).
+Copy the whole thing into an empty directory, and everything should work.
+As of July 2018, you can also perform multi-object psf photometry in cockpit-lc.
+Simply replace the corresponding parameters in ObjData.py with lists, and it will work out of the box if you use LCmgen.py.
+In fact, LCmgen.py also works on your old ObjData.py with single object inputs, hence it is supposed to be a replacement for LCgen.py.
+Advanced image subtraction is also possible in cockpit-lc using Diffgen.py.
+It uses MagCalc to retrieve PSF from image for calibration, uses Astroscrappy package (Implementation of Laplacian cosmic ray detection) to create artifact masks, and then uses DiffIm.py to subtract reference image from image.
+Note, this is quite slow, and you can speed this up substatially by cropping both the science image and the reference image using CropIm.py to the same subsection of sky.

 ## cockpit-sn1a